 Brachytherapy, how this cancer treatment works and its benefits

-To help patients and their families understand more about brachytherapy, Dr José Luis Guinot, a physician at Fundación Instituto Valenciano de Oncología in Valencia, Spain, recorded this video describing what brachytherapy is, its benefits and how it offers a more precise form of treatment over external radiation therapy by treating small areas with higher doses.
+To help patients and their families understand more about brachytherapy, Dr José Luis Guinot, a physician at Fundación Instituto Valenciano de Oncología in Valencia, Spain, recorded this video.
+It describes what brachytherapy is, its benefits, and how it offers a more precise form of treatment over external radiation therapy by treating small areas with higher doses.

 Brachytherapy and comfort